User Interface

 EXAMPLE

-Unity project showed in the above video tutorial is available on GitHub.
+Unity project showed in the above video tutorial is available in the UI sample.

 When creating a new prefab from scratch, make sure to attach a component that implements interface of the UI you're going to override.
 This component should be attached to the root object of the prefab.